mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 These kinds of shifts of activity and cultural practices brought by the participants also feed into the ongoing culture of the game making community.
 For example the use of paper designs and paper prototyping that for some of the home ed families was a familiar practice was something that I adopted more broadly after observing the families involved.

+#### Granular and grokkable nature of GDPs
+Another example of ideation helped by GDPs is the following featuring Te and Da  - 10-15 mins transcribe in more detail.

+    They thinking of a feature – wrap around like Pac-man Da – Yeah we can do that.
+Save that for version 1.1

+    Da – what’s the theme
+    Da – sketch it on paper?
+    Te – I’m just going with it.

+Changes in GDP are apparent in the emerging game,

+In the example above where Te and Da are creating a new tilemap for a maze game, Te is able to map existing knowledge of tools and home knowledge of the kid of game he is imagining to rapidly make revisions.

+- Well suited to build a repeated design practice.
+- Especially with starting documents,
+- Small changes had big effects.
+- Variable changes needed immediate testing.

+While the design suits repeated design practice as illustrated by the example above, not all pairs or individuals interacted with GDP in such a neat way.

+A later discussion section in this chapter illustrates a more complex interaction with design stages.

 ### GDPs facilitating designing for others

 As discussed, one interpretation - the one used here - of GDP focus on recognisable behaviour rather than hidden constructs or code patterns.